LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 ssh-keygen -t ed25519 -C "someone@example.org"
 ```

+> [!NOTE]
-> Note: If you are using a system that doesn't support the Ed25519 algorithm,
+> If you are using a system that doesn't support the Ed25519 algorithm,
 > you can use the RSA algorithm by running: (Also replace
 > `someone@example.org` with your email address!)
 >